AmadeusloveIris/GraphNovo/README.md

 Data repository: <https://drive.google.com/drive/folders/18KnMWPoTsMporY2N4ttECXzi5V--NSZx?usp=sharing>

 ## Usage
-This project use hydra to manage configure file and use wandb to visiualize training step.
-If you are not familiar with them, please go to: <https://hydra.cc>(hydra) and <https://wandb.ai>(Weights & Biases)
+This project uses hydra to manage configure file and use wandb to visiualize training step.
+If you are not familiar with them, please go to: <https://hydra.cc>(hydra) and <https://wandb.ai>(Weights & Biases).

-## Hardware Requirement
+### Hardware Requirement
 For model training, we suggests utilizing an 80GB A100 GPU.

 For model inferencing, our tests have shown that most spectra perform well under 16GB V100 GPU.
-However if the size of spectrum is too large, we recommend using a GPU with higher memory capacity or performing inferencing on a CPU instead.
+However if the size of spectrum is too large, we recommend using a GPU with higher memory or performing inferencing on a CPU with enough RAM instead.

 In case you plan to build a graph from scratch, ensure that you have access to a server with over 500GB of RAM.

-## Setup
+### Setup
 For envrionment prepare, please use conda:
 ~~~
 conda env create -f environment.yml